dbrugne/donut/README.md

   - [ ] Color this user messages by simply clicking on a user (stored in browser memory only)
   - [ ] Smileys popin
   - [ ] /me commande to describe current action
+  - [ ] Add an option to avoid exit popin on chat interface

 **Content**
 - [ ] Formulaire; faire le tour des libellés des champs, messages d'aide, messages de confirmation